ergusto/ergusto/README.md

 - 👋 Hi, I’m @ergusto
 - 👀 I’m interested in building beautiful UIs
 - 🌱 I’m currently learning Next.js, Redux Toolkit, and Redux Toolkit Query (which I ❤️)
-- 💞️ I’m looking to collaborate on open source projects looking to bring a polished feel to their UIs
+- 💞️ I’m looking to collaborate on open source projects hoping to bring a polished feel to their UIs
 - 📫 You can reach me on Twitter or Email

 <!---